kiro6/penetration-testing-notes/Operating Systems/Windows/README.md

 | Write                    | Allows for adding files to folders and subfolders and writing to a file.                                           |
 | Read                     | Allows for viewing and listing of folders and subfolders and viewing a file's contents.                             |
 | Traverse Folder          | This allows or denies the ability to move through folders to reach other files or folders.
 For example, a user may not have permission to list the directory contents or view files in the documents or web apps directory in this example c:\users\bsmith\documents\webapps\backups\backup_02042020.zip but with Traverse Folder permissions applied, they can access the backup archive. |

+- (OI) - Object Inherit:
+    Description: This folder and files.
+(No inheritance to subfolders)
+- (CI) - Container Inherit:
+    Description: This folder and subfolders.
+- (IO) - Inherit Only:
+    Description: The ACE does not apply to the current file/directory.
+- (I) - Permission Inherited:
+    Description: Permission on the current object is inherited from its parent container.
+- (NP) - Don't Propagate Inherit:
+    Description: Prevents the inheritance of permissions to child objects.